King Edward Medical University: Organization

 King Edward Medical University is headed by the Vice Chancellor; this title is currently being served by Prof. Dr. Mahmood Ayaz.
 At any time of year, the university has over 1300 undergraduate and over 800 postgraduate students.
 Among the postgraduate doctors, 500 are doing residencies under the College of Physicians & Surgeons Pakistan.

-Admission to King Edward Medical University is awarded to the students who have the highest merit in the province of Punjab and after primary selection, the list of selected candidates is sent to Dr Muhammad Awais (Chairman Pakistan Medical Board) for approval.
+Admission to King Edward Medical University is awarded to the students who have the highest merit in the province of Punjab and after primary selection, the list of selected candidates is sent to Chairman Pakistan Medical Board for approval.
 The merit for admission is calculated from marks obtained in Higher Secondary School Certificate (HSSC) exam plus the marks obtained in the entry test plus marks obtained in Secondary School Certificate (SSC).
 The percentage of each of these exams contributing to the final merit is different each year.
 The entry test takes place in September.
 Criteria for selection, for undergraduate seats, of foreign students and students with foreign examination is based on equivalents tables present for foreign examinations to that of local HSSC examination.

 The graduation time period is five years.
-After graduation, internship (house job) is done in Mayo Hospital or any Government Hospital.
+After graduation, internship (house job) is done in Mayo Hospital or any government hospital.
 The interns are given rotations in departments based on merit.
 This merit is made from marks obtained in a final professional examination and all the other professional examinations, with deductions for any failures in the exams.
 Of all the specialities on offer, the Medicine and Surgery ones are the most competitive and allow only the best of each graduating class.
-After completion of the internship the full registration status to a Doctor is awarded by Pakistan Medical and Dental Council (PMDC).
+After completion of the internship the full registration status to a doctor is awarded by Pakistan Medical and Dental Council (PMDC).

-National Research and Innovation Conference (NRIC)

-On August 2, 2025, King Edward Medical University (KEMU) hosted the inaugural National Research and Innovation Conference (NRIC) 2025: a pioneering, student-led national event designed to promote undergraduate medical research and healthcare innovation across Pakistan.
-This event was recorded as the largest event ever in the history of the institute with over 1500 attendees, 100+ abstracts, and 40+ expert panelists, keynote speakers and adjudicators, from across Pakistan.

-The event was ideated and founded by Professor Dr. Muhammad Moin, Pro-Vice Chancellor of KEMU, Chair of Department of Ophthalmology, and Principal of COAVS at KEMU, and brought to life by the Chief Coordinator, Warda Rasool, a Final Year MBBS student of the university.
-The event was presided over by the honourable Vice Chancellor of KEMU, Professor Dr. Mahmood Ayyaz (S.I.), and was attended by notable figures such as Professor Dr. Khalid Masood Gondal (T.I.) and the Minister of Specialised Health, Punjab, Khawaja Salman Rafique.